adviks/feed/posts/i-took-it-to-my-heart.md

 Well, I overhauled the blog once again.
-On the front-end, it's wears the same minimalist design, but a lot has changed behind the curtains.
-I think I (might) keep this setting for a long while.
+On the front-end, it wears the same minimalist design, but a lot has changed behind the curtains.
+I think I (might) keep this setup for a while now.

-I have start reading books, once again.
+I have started reading books, once again.
 So, in the next coming days, I'll be talking a lot about books.